Descent and cyclotomic redshift for chromatically localized algebraic K-theory: Higher Descent

 By \cite[Theorem 7.29]{barthel2022chromatic}, the space $A$ is $\SpTn$-affine, namely, the map denoted by $(1)$ is an isomorphism.
 By \cref{main-thm}, the map denoted by $(2)$ is an isomorphism. \end{proof}

 \cref{main-thm} asserts that a certain version of $\Tnp$-localized $K$-theory is $\infty$-semiadditive.
-In \cite{moshe2021higher}, the universal $m$-semiadditive version of algebraic $K$-theory was studied.
-This functor has a $\Tnp$-localized version, which assigns to any stable category admitting $m$-finite colimits $\cC$ a $\Tnp$-local spectrum $\KmTnp(\cC)$.
+In \cite{moshe2021higher}, the universal $p$-typically $m$-semiadditive version of algebraic $K$-theory was studied.
+This functor has a $\Tnp$-localized version, which assigns to any stable category admitting $m$-finite $p$-space indexed colimits $\cC$ a $\Tnp$-local spectrum $\KmTnp(\cC)$.